UPDATED 10/19/2009: Department of Corrections Denying Tripati Proper Medical Care

 He founded Legal Research Associates soon after his release from prison, which he owned and operated in Beverly Hills, California.
 His company grossed about $1.5 million per year and had 60 lawyers and paralegals contracted to work for him.
 In 1991, the Maricopa County Attorney’s Office, then led by Richard Romley, hired Mr. Tripati’s firm to assist them with research in a complex case.
 The fact Mr. Tripati was getting clients not only from municipal attorney’s offices, but from out-of-state clients shows how well respected and successful his firm was.

-According to Mr. Tripati’s website, corruptarizonacourts.com, which he remarkably somehow runs from prison, he stumbled across “evidence that the Maricopa County Attorneys office was engaged in an ongoing practice of arresting and falsely targeting people of color, and of low income, fabricating evidence and crimes against them” during the course of researching for the Maricopa County Attorney Rick Romley’s office.
+According to Mr. Tripati’s website, corruptarizonacourts.com (note: the site is defunct, and thus numerous links were removed from this article), which he remarkably somehow runs from prison, he stumbled across “evidence that the Maricopa County Attorneys office was engaged in an ongoing practice of arresting and falsely targeting people of color, and of low income, fabricating evidence and crimes against them” during the course of researching for the Maricopa County Attorney Rick Romley’s office.
 This information, which consisted of over 150,000 documents, indicated several Maricopa County officers of then and now, including Romley, former Arizona Secretary of State Betsey Bayless, former Maricopa County Supervisors Ed King and Tom Rawles, and current supervisors Don Stapley, and Mary Rose Wilcox.

 It is at this point where the surreal persecution of Mr. Tripati began, with events we as American citizens only believe[d] happens in third world countries, Iran, Russia, or China.